codingadventures/LINQBridgeVs/README.md

 ## Compatibility

-LINQBridgeVs is compatible for Visual Studio 2012 and Visual Studio 2010.
-At the moment available **only for .NET Framework 4.0**
+LINQBridgeVs is compatible for Visual Studio 2010/2012/2013.
+At the moment available **only for .NET Framework 4.0 onwards**

 ## Known Issues